celluloid/celluloid/README.md

 created using the given arguments, is aways available by calling Celluloid::Actor[:charlie].
 The first argument to supervise_as is the name you'd like the newly created actor to be registered under.
-The remaining arguments are passed to initialize just like you called _new_ or _spawn_.
+The remaining arguments are passed to initialize just like you called _new_.

 See the "Registry" section below for more information on the actor registry